microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraDirectoryRoleMember.md

 Add-EntraDirectoryRoleMember -ObjectId '019ea7a2-1613-47c9-81cb-20ba35b1ae48' -RefObjectId 'bbbbbbbb-1111-2222-3333-cccccccccccc'
 ```

-This command adds a member to a directory role.
+This command Adds a member to a directory role.
 The `-ObjectId` parameter specifies the ID of the role to which the member should be added, and the `-RefObjectId` parameter specifies the ID of the member to be added.

 ## Parameters